gjerd/lightweight-plugin-framework-gradle/README.md

 [![License](https://badgen.net/badge/License/Apache&nbsp;2.0/blue)](https://opensource.org/licenses/Apache-2.0)

 This is early stage of using https://github.com/gjerd/lightweight-plugin-framework in gradle project.
 It is not working for the moment.
+This project uses mavenLocal() repository for loading the lightweight-plugin-framework for now.

 ## Licence
 Copyright 2023- Arild G. Gjerd